MrBengaliHacker/Python-Lab-IT-Workshop-Sem3/08-09-25_HW4/README.md

-## 📋Problem 1: Generate random number and check if it is prime
+## 📋Problem 1: Generate Random Number and Check if It Is Prime

-**Question**: Write a program to find the sum of all the elements in a list.
+**Question**: Generate random number and check if it is prime

 **Solution**: [View Code](Problem1.py)